This post summarizes the presentation by Spencer Cramer, the CEO and founder of ei3, at the Sustainable Packaging Coalition fall 2012 meeting.

-Recently I was asked by a client to investigate how Ei3’s remote monitoring cloud was making degree day calculations.
+Recently, I was asked by a client to investigate how ei3’s remote monitoring cloud was making degree day calculations.
 The client had noticed a change of 17% less heating degree days for a large group of buildings spread out across North America.
 This change seemed to be too big to be correct because previous year-on-year changes were only around 2%.
 Was there a math error?
-In response I researched the climate records at NOAA and found that 2012 is on track to be an exceptionally warm year.
-This chart reveals a very disturbing fact about the weather in the lower United States.[3_column]
+In response, I researched the climate records at NOAA and found that 2012 is on track to be an exceptionally warm year.
+This chart reveals a very disturbing fact about the weather in the lower United States.

-While the debate continues about whether CO2 emissions is the cause of climate change, seeing that the year to date average temperature in the United States is running at 4 degrees above the hundred-year norm makes me think that something important is occurring.
+While the debate continues about whether CO2 emissions are the cause of climate change, seeing that the year to date average temperature in the United States is running at 4 degrees above the hundred-year norm makes me think that something important is occurring.

 Has our climate begun to change as a result of CO2 emissions?
 Years ago some scientists warned us that once we reached 350 PPM of CO2 in the atmosphere we would pass a tipping point, there was even a movement called 350.org.
 Our current CO2 level is at 392.
-If there is even a small chance that carbon dioxide emissions are the behind this change, recent climate events indicate that everyone needs to work hard to reduce our emissions, or we may incur grave consequences.
+If there is even a small chance that carbon dioxide emissions are behind this change, recent climate events indicate that everyone needs to work hard to reduce our emissions, or we may incur grave consequences.

-To manage energy consumption and greenhouse gas emissions, first one needs to measure; Following the well-known best practice of “you can’t manage what you can’t measure”, packaging manufacturers will need to first measure their energy use.
+To manage energy consumption and greenhouse gas emissions, first one needs to measure; Following the well-known best practice of “you can’t manage what you can’t measure,” packaging manufacturers will need to first measure their energy use.
 Then they can use this information to better understand what is the energy use and sustainability of their production to launch meaningful reduction strategies.
-I see this as a exciting new opportunity, because by measuring the Carbon emissions of package production, we are creating a lens through which we can begin to understand and then reduce these green house gas emissions – while at the same time increasing our business competitiveness.
+I see this as an exciting new opportunity because by measuring the Carbon emissions of package production, we are creating a lens through which we can begin to understand and then reduce these greenhouse gas emissions – while at the same time increasing our business competitiveness.
 Using less energy means paying less money to the utility company, thereby creating cost savings that can ultimately become a competitive advantage for a manufacturer.
-The good news is that there is a way to measure energy used and greenhouse gas emissions on the production floor and it is not hard.[divider_spacing]
+The good news is that there is a way to measure energy used and greenhouse gas emissions on the production floor and it is not hard.

-The Opportunity for energy and CO2 reductions in manufacturing[divider_spacing]
+The opportunity for energy and CO2 reductions in manufacturing

 In a report made back in 2007, the IEA attributed 33% of energy use and 36% of CO2 emissions to manufacturing industries.
 So working on reductions in the manufacturing process holds the promise of significantly reducing our emissions.
-In fact, this same IEA report claims that implementing commercially available advanced technologies we could reduce global CO2 emissions by 7 to 12% and reduce energy use by the equivalent of the entire energy use of Japan.[divider_spacing]
+In fact, this same IEA report claims that by implementing commercially available advanced technologies, we could reduce global CO2 emissions by 7 to 12% and reduce energy use by the equivalent of the entire energy use of Japan.

-Advanced technologies already in commercial use would reduce global CO2 emissions by 7 to 12%, and be the energy equivalent of taking the entire country of Japan off-line.[/msg_box_grey]
+Advanced technologies already in commercial use would reduce global CO2 emissions by 7 to 12%, and be the energy equivalent of taking the entire country of Japan off-line.

 The US Department of Energy has recently announced a program called Superior Energy Performance that aims to help manufacturers achieve the goal of reducing energy consumption while maintaining competitiveness.
-SEP follows the ISO 50001 standard to help companies plan improvements, measure results and get certified.
-With 3 year reductions of 5%, 10% and 15%, silver gold and platinum certifications are granted.
-The companies who participated in the pilot program include Volvo Trucks, Dow Chemical and 3M who all achieved reductions of more than 15%.
+SEP follows the ISO 50001 standard to help companies plan improvements, measure results, and get certified.
+With 3-year reductions of 5%, 10%, and 15%, silver, gold, and platinum certifications are granted.
+The companies who participated in the pilot program include Volvo Trucks, Dow Chemical, and 3M, who all achieved reductions of more than 15%.

-Throughout the supply chain bellweather companies are seeking accurate sustainability data.
-This trend is growing and manufacturers will be challenged to provide the CO2e emissions values for the items they produce.
-The sustainable supply chain is spawning investment into new companies who are developing novel business models to aggregate and track sustainability information.
+Throughout the supply chain, bellwether companies are seeking accurate sustainability data.
+This trend is growing, and manufacturers will be challenged to provide the CO2e emissions values for the items they produce.
+The sustainable supply chain is spawning investment into new companies that are developing novel business models to aggregate and track sustainability information.
 One reason these efforts are made is to enable accurate Scope 2 and Scope 3 emissions reporting into monitoring bodies such as the Carbon Disclosure Project.
-As awareness grows, sustainability will have an increasingly prominent role in business decisions.[divider_spacing]
+As awareness grows, sustainability will have an increasingly prominent role in business decisions.

-Despite having such a clear rationale for measurement and reporting, manufacturers are challenged by the difficulties incurred and often can not provide good information about the sustainability of their packaging.
-Measuring and reporting requires a diverse set of data needs to be accumulated and advanced analysis.
-At the most basic level the report needs to include information about:[dot_list]
+Despite having a clear rationale for measurement and reporting, manufacturers are challenged by the difficulties involved and often cannot provide good information about the sustainability of their packaging.
+Measuring and reporting require a diverse set of data to be accumulated and advanced analysis.
+At the most basic level, the report needs to include information about:

 - Machine production information